Improving decision clarity in high-risk identity and verification flows

-In this case study, I’ll show how I brought clarity and predictability to high-stakes identity and authentication flows in a large fintech ecosystem — where security is critical, systems are fragmented, and users vary widely in technical confidence.
+In this case study, I show how I brought clarity and predictability to high-stakes identity and authentication flows in a large fintech ecosystem — where security is critical, systems are fragmented, and users have very different levels of technical confidence.

 Overview